bjzhang/open_log/log2015linaro.markdown

 >
 > The #ifdef here is not necessary, but will cause a warning on kernels
 > that do not define CONFIG_COMPAT, in particular all 32-bit ones.
-When I write there are less than 50% compat_ioctl enclosure
+When I write this code I found that there are less than 50% compat_ioctl defined in "#ifdef CONFIG_COMPAT".
 >
 > > Does adding this patch w/o the following patch break 32bit apps using
 > > this on 64bit kernels?